 - Meets federally defined creditworthiness standards

 - Enrolled in at least 6 credit hours

 - This loan is not need based.

-- Variable interest rate of 7.21% – rates may change depending on legislation so please visit the Federal Student Aid Calculators and Interest website
+- Current fixed interest rate of 7.21% – rates may change depending on legislation so please visit the Federal Student Aid Calculators and Interest website

 - Visit our Apply for PLUS Loan page on our Resource page for step-by-step instructions